 Community Partnerships | Collaborate with agencies to support students and families | Enhanced services and learning opportunities |

-Extended Learning Opportunities | Offer credit-earning activities through community partners | Increased student engagement and skills |
+Extended Learning | Offer credit-earning activities through partners | Increased student engagement and skills |

-Family Engagement | Establish committees to develop action plans for equity | Stronger family involvement in education |
+Family Engagement | Establish committees for equity action plans | Stronger family involvement in education |

 Inclusive Practices | Implement culturally responsive supports | Improved social and academic participation |

-Future Goals and Directions
+Future Goals and Directions for Blomfield Special School

 - Implementing the Relationships First approach for a more inclusive environment.